Wednesday, May 30, 2012

 “Roughly.
 You hit below the belt… Cassander.”

 Silence again.
 I pull on my woollen tunic.
-Not got used to wearing pants, I have to wear the garment in order to hide the bondage on my leg; besides, it’s much warmer being wearing the garment, for I feel cold all alone, since recently.
+Not got used to wearing pants, I have to wear this garment in order to hide the bondage on my bad leg; besides, it’s much warmer, for I feel cold all alone, since recently.
 Checking up the knot of the pants, I mentally curse the high boots which I’ll have to lace.
 Wincing I pull on one boot.
 My ankle is swollen and the back presses on the wound.
 Oh Gods!
 Lame in one leg, how will I be walking today?
-Lacing the boots somehow, I stand up and nearly fall down on the coach with the poignant pain.
-Sending to Tartar the boots, which have become too tight, I pull away the boots and for several minutes my feet have to get accustomed to the sense of freedom.
+Succeeding in lacing the boots somehow, I stand up and nearly fall down with the poignant pain.
+Sending to Tartar the boots, which have become too tight, I pull them away and for several minutes my feet have to get accustomed to the sense of freedom.
 The pain pulses but passes off; my breath normalizes.
 I’ll have to walk over the frozen soil being barefoot--no matter--I won’t put on boots again.

-I stand up saying to myself that the pain is bearable and the cold of the soil is not so awful as it seems at first.
-The several steps to the cover, which partitions off the other part of the tent, I make forcing myself to forget of my own legs and concentrate my thoughts on him.
+I stand up saying to myself that the ache is bearable and the cold of the soil is not so awful as it seems at first.
+The several steps to the cover, which partitions off the other part of the tent, I make forcing myself to forget of my own legs, and my thoughts of him help me to succeed.
 He’s there and awaiting my coming!
-I carefully move the folds of the cover apart.
+Carefully I move the folds of the cover apart.

 Cassander is nowhere about.
 Hephaestion is sitting in the chair sideward to me.
-His heavy furred cloak is folded on the next chair.
+His heavy furred cloak is thrown onto the next chair.
 Stretching out his slender long legs and bending his head thoughtfully, he contemplates his right hand nails.
 The familiar long deep-red tunic and light leather panoply with cupper straps.
-His gauntlets are on the cloak and his Greek greaves still protect his lower legs.
+His gauntlets are on his cloak and his Greek greaves still protect his lower legs.
 He looks weary.
 A stray lock from his hairdo tickles his cheek, and the gesture, oh so familiar, lets the lock through his fingers and puts it behind his ear.
-I’ve been missing him so much that I feel giddy.
+I’ve been missing him so badly that I feel giddy.
 I throw back the cover and step forward.
 “Hephaestion!
 I did not expect you today.”

-He casts eyes up slowly and thoughtfully as though weighting my words.
-He stands up, makes a bow as though there are a lot of courtiers around, then he draws himself up, and I notice a shadow of a smile on his lips.
+Casting eyes up slowly and thoughtfully as though weighting my words, he stands up, makes a bow as though in presence of my all courtiers, then he stands straight, and I notice a shadow of a smile on his lips.
 But it’s only a shadow, and his eye is serious and bleak.
 Obviously, he is waiting for my permission to begin speaking--and I am beginning to get angry.
 Why to play?
-Why does he begin to observe etiquette?
+Why does he observe etiquette here and now?
 “I suppose the matter is pressing, otherwise you wouldn’t be sitting here, right after arriving.”
 My speech is calm but his coolness passes to me and begins ringing in my voice.

 “Yes, my Lord,” the polity reply ensues.